About Us

-Like many organisations coming out of the pandemic, The IBS Network are working differently.
-The office will be open as usual from 9am until 4:30pm Monday-Friday.
-However, some of the team are working, some of the time, from home.
-In addition our working patterns may change.
+Like many organisations now, The IBS Network are working differently.
+The office will be open as usual from 9am until 4:30pm.
+However, our working patterns have changed and some of the team are working from home.
 You may see an email being sent at 7am or maybe 7pm; do not feel under any pressure to respond by return.
+We are unable to answer your specific medical questions in the office as we are not medically trained, although we will be able to listen and signpost you.

-Rest assured we will continue do all that we can to stay in touch and continue supporting our community.
-Should you call the office and receive no reply please be patient, it means that our staff will very likely be on the phone helping others.
+Rest assured we continue do all that we can to stay in touch and support our community.
+Should you call the office and go straight through to the answer machine, please be patient, it means that our staff are on the phone helping others.
 Feel free to leave us a message and we will call you back.
+Please only leave us one message, I promise we will call you back as soon as we are able.
 Likewise, all your emails will be answered.

 Take care and keep healthy.